Reviews You Can Rely On

 Storage

 Storage makes up only a small percentage of a product's total score, but it's still an important consideration.
 Many of us are tight on space, and others simply don't want to add more clutter to their kitchens.
 An assessment of storage potential is relatively straightforward: we measure each knife sharpener to note footprint and packed size.
 If it breaks down, we note how many pieces you need to keep track of and whether or not it includes a case for easier storage.
-For pocket-sized options, we additionally account for its weight.
+For pocket-sized options, we additionally account for their weight since these are the only ones you will likely be carrying around regularly.

 The small, portable models obviously score the highest in this metric.
 The Sharpal 6-in-1 and Smith's Pocket Pal are essentially the same size.
 But at merely 25 grams, the Pocket Pal is remarkably more lightweight than the 44-gram Sharpal or even the 40-gram AccuSharp 001C.
 Although the Sharpal and Smith's sharpeners will easily slide into a pocket, the slightly larger AccuSharp will really only fit in a kitchen drawer.
 But it really isn't that much smaller than the Kitchellence or Longzon manual pull-through sharpeners, two options that just as easily fit in a drawer.